johanberntsson/ozmoo/documentation/manual/manual.md

 ## Build a game which will only consist of a single file

 At a command prompt, type "ruby make.rb -P mygame.z5" to build a game which will only consist of a single file.
-A game created in this way does, not require a disk drive to play.
+A game created in this way does not require a disk drive to play.

 ## Build a game with optimized preloaded virtual memory data